-Joining NUAST in Year 12
+Joining NUAST16 in Year 12

-NUAST offers some of the very best facilities for Science, Engineering and ICT in Nottingham, because we believe that the young people of this county deserve the chance to excel in STEM subjects by accessing the very best equipment available.
+NUAST16 offers some of the very best facilities for Science, Engineering and ICT in Nottingham, because we believe that the young people of this county deserve the chance to excel in STEM subjects by accessing the very best equipment available.

-Specialist and expert teachers in every subject will instil in you the passion and commitment they feel for their subjects, while expertly leading you through the examination requirements and beyond.
-At NUAST, we believe in achievement, but we also believe that learning does not end with the requirements of the examination board.
+Specialist and expert teachers in every subject will instill in you the passion and commitment they feel for their subjects, while expertly leading you through the examination requirements and beyond.
+At NUAST16, we believe in achievement, but we also believe that learning does not end with the requirements of the examination board.
 Our teachers will prepare you for a future career in industry by teaching the skills that employers want to see.

 Our small academy allows personalised learning that breeds dedication and will transform you into a professional student who any university or employer would be proud to take on.

-Our close links with both local universities, as well as local employers and national companies will ensure that you leave NUAST well connected with an exceptional awareness of how to succeed in your chosen field.
+Our close links with both local universities, as well as local employers and national companies will ensure that you leave NUAST16 well connected with an exceptional awareness of how to succeed in your chosen field.

-BTEC Level 3 Engineering Pathway
+A Level Pathway

 Engineering is a career rich in opportunities which can take you to any corner of the globe.
 At NUAST we provide the best engineering facilities and curriculum in the local area at GCSE and Post 16.